kami-blue/website/docs/contributing.md

 Build is required, `mkdir` makes the `mods/1.12.2` directory, `rmOld` removes old versions of KAMI and KAMI Blue\* in that directory, and `copy` copies the build release to the `mods/1.12.2` directory.

-\*`rmOld` removes any jars ending in `-release.jar`, which is the format KAMI used and that KAMI Blue uses.
+\*`rmOld` removes any jars beginning with `kamiblue` and ending in `-release.jar`, which is the format that KAMI Blue uses.
 If you use any other mod that uses that naming scheme please remove old versions manually.

-If you prefer copying it manually, find a file in `build/libs` called `KAMI-<kamiVersion>-**release**.jar` which you can copy to the `mods/1.12.2` folder of a minecraft instance that has forge installed.
+If you prefer copying it manually, find a file in `build/libs` called `kamiblue-<kamiVersion>-**release**.jar` which you can copy to the `mods/1.12.2` folder of a minecraft instance that has forge installed.

 Note: This assumes your Minecraft folder is in the default location under your home folder.

 Note: Any argument other then `build` assumes you downloaded KAMI Blue to a nested folder inside your home folder.
-For example `~/Downloads/KAMI` or `~/Documents/KAMI`.
-This will be fixed as per [issue #15](https://github.com/S-B99/kamiblue/issues/15)
+For example `~/Downloads/kamiblue` or `~/Documents/kamiblue`.
+This will be fixed as per ~~[issue #15](https://github.com/S-B99/kamiblue/issues/15)~~ [issue #192](https://github.com/S-B99/kamiblue/issues/192)

 ***

 #### Windows
-You can build by running these commands in a terminal with the current directory being KAMI.
-(EG. `cd C:\Users\Username\Downloads\KAMI`)
+You can build by running these commands in a terminal with the current directory being KAMI Blue.
+(EG. `cd C:\Users\Username\Downloads\kamiblue`)
 ```
 gradlew.bat build
 ```

-To copy on windows find a file in `build/libs` called `KAMI-<kamiVersion>-**release**.jar` which you can copy to the `mods\1.12.2` folder of a minecraft instance that has forge installed.
+To copy on windows find a file in `build/libs` called `kamiblue-<kamiVersion>-**release**.jar` which you can copy to the `mods\1.12.2` folder of a minecraft instance that has forge installed.

 Note: This assumes your minecraft folder is in the default location under your %appdata% folder.